 AITT 2531 PRIVATE PILOT FLIGHT I (1).
 This course consists of flight instruction and ground tutoring necessary for the student to accomplish his/her first solo flight.
-Lessons include elements of flight principles, pre-and-post flight procedures, taxing and ground handling, use of flight controls, basic maneuvers, take-offs, and landings.
+Lessons include elements of flight principles, pre-and-post flight procedures, taxiing and ground handling, use of flight controls, basic maneuvers, take-offs, and landings.
 Introduction to aircraft systems, radio communications, and air traffic control procedures.
 Principal Topics Covered: Consist of flight instruction and ground tutoring for first solo flight.
-Prerequisite: AITT 2500.
+Prerequisite: AITT 2350, 2500 or Consent of Instructor.